Partial Power In House

 Quick summary

 Partial power loss can look confusing because some lights or rooms still work while others do not.
 Sometimes the cause is limited to one circuit.
-Other times it points to a larger issue involving the panel, the service, or even the utility supply.
-The wider the problem feels, the more cautious you should be.
+If it looks like half the house lost power or power is out but the breaker is not tripped, treat it as a higher-priority issue.

 Common causes